Inflation-Adjusted Retirement Planning

 What happens if my retirement fund is exhausted before I die?

-If you only have Social Security, you will always have that to fall back on.
+If you also have Social Security, you will always have that to fall back on.
 If you do not have SS, your quality-of-life will likely be severely degraded in retirement, and you may have to work.
 If you can't work, you may be destitute.

 How do I know how long I will live?